RoanBrand/MQTT-Siemens-S7-300/README.md

 Don´t break the code :-)

+## Check connection status

+You can check the connection status by monitoring two Flags in mqttData DB:

+mqttData.ethTCPConnected  : this Boolean will show you the state of the TCP connection to the broker mqttData.mqttConnected : this Boolean will show you the connection status of the MQtt connection to the broker.
+I recommend to check this status before trying to send a message.

+mqttData.mqttErrorCode  : will hold the last MQtt error code

 # Example

 Included is an example application function block (FB70) that is typically called from OB1.